CONCEPT ANALYSIS

 Overview

-When ORACLE fell, its communications mesh didn't degrade.
-It self-immolated.
-The Cascade's electromagnetic pulse fused fiber junctions, overloaded repeaters, and corrupted routing firmware in every switch the superintelligence had touched.
+When fell, its communications mesh didn't degrade.
+It self-immolated. 's electromagnetic pulse fused fiber junctions, overloaded repeaters, and corrupted routing firmware in every switch the superintelligence had touched.
 For fourteen months, the Bay Area's survivors communicated by radio, by runner, by shouting across the drained bay floor.
 People who lived through the Dark Months describe the silence more than the deaths.
 A civilization connected to everything, suddenly connected to nothing.

 The CyberFiber Network was built to end that silence.
-What emerged was the most precisely calibrated inequality engine in the Sprawl โ€” a system delivering 1,024 times more bandwidth to a corporate trunk line than to an entire Dregs sector, filed under "infrastructure optimization" in every quarterly allocation plan Nexus has published since 2153.
+What emerged was the most precisely calibrated inequality engine in the Sprawl โ€” a system delivering 1,024 times more bandwidth to a corporate trunk line than to an entire sector, filed under "infrastructure optimization" in every quarterly allocation plan has published since 2153.

 The optimization is not wrong.
 It is optimizing for revenue per terabit.
 Revenue per terabit is not a measure that notices when four thousand people in Sector 12 share a single spliced connection to the consciousness licensing system.